jxtngx/intro-to-transformers/README.md

 # Introduction to Transformers

-This repo serves as a guide to transformer variations, and is a companion to [Intro to Post-training](https://github.com/jxtngx/intro-to-post-training), [Intro to Applied AI](https://github.com/jxtngx/intro-to-applied-ai), [Applied AI Engineering](https://github.com/jxtngx/applied-ai-engineering), and [Applied AI with Llama and Next](https://github.com/jxtngx/applied-ai-with-llama-and-next).
+This repo serves as a guide to transformer variations, and is a companion to [Intro to Post-training](https://github.com/jxtngx/intro-to-post-training), [Intro to Applied AI](https://github.com/jxtngx/intro-to-applied-ai), [Applied AI Engineering](https://github.com/jxtngx/applied-ai-engineering), and [Applied Fullstack AI](https://github.com/jxtngx/applied-fullstack-ai).

 Ideally, the order in which to reference the repos is: